MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 This section applies to the scanner from the unified labeling client only.

-For a label policy that applies to the scanner user account, specify a PowerShell advanced setting named **PFileSupportedExtensions**.
+For a label policy that applies to the user account downloading labels for the scanner, specify a PowerShell advanced setting named **PFileSupportedExtensions**.

+> [!NOTE]
+> For a scanner that has access to the Internet, this user account is the account that you specify for the *DelegatedUser* parameter with the Set-AIPAuthentication command.

 Example 1:  PowerShell command for the scanner to protect all file types, where your label policy is named "Scanner":